timurrrr/86buttdrop/README.md

 * 4x Class 10.9 M10x1.25 _flange_ bolts, 25 mm thread length.
   * We will use them to bolt the kit to the floor, so it's important to use the right length.
 * Class 10.9 M10x1.25 _flange_ bolts, 20 mm thread length.
-  * For the 100 mm legroom option, you'll need 6 of them.
+  * For the 100 mm "legroom" option, you'll need 6 of them.
-  * For other legroom options, you'll only need 4.
+  * For other "legroom" options, you'll only need 4.
   * It's OK to use slightly longer bolts for this item, e.g. same 25 mm size as mentioned above.
 * Class 10.9 M10x1.25 _flange_ nuts.
-  * For the 100 mm legroom option, you'll need 7 of them.
+  * For the 100 mm "legroom" option, you'll need 7 of them.
-  * For other legroom options, you'll only need 5.
+  * For other "legroom" options, you'll only need 5.
 * 1x Grade 8 7/16"-20 bolt, 3/4" thread length.

 I got all of these at a local ACE Hardware store for ~$50.